The Guides and Scouts of Finland: Oldest unit

 Toimen Pojat (Unga Fribyggare in Swedish), a Scouting troop in Kauniainen, Finland was established in 1910.
 Toimen Pojat is the oldest continuously operating Scout troop in Finland.
 During the Russian ban on Scouting in the 1910s before the Finnish independence in 1917, the troop operated underground.
 Many traditions that distinguish the troop formed during that period.

 Structures

+The Guides and Scouts of Finland offers programs to members between 7 and 25 years of age.

+The Guides and Scouts are divided into five age groups: